Anabolic Steroid Abuse

 There are two types of steroids that are naturally produced in the body:

 Catabolic steroids or glucocorticoids are part of the body's response to stress.
 The word catabolic comes from the Greek word meaning to "throw down," and these steroids help break down large chemicals into smaller ones.
 For example, cortisol helps glycogen (a large molecule that is stored in the liver) metabolize into glucose, a small molecule that can be used for energy by the body.
 Cortisol naturally is manufactured in the adrenal glands and is required for many of the basic functions of the body, including glucose metabolism, the immune response to infection, and protein, fat, and carbohydrate metabolism.
-Prescription medications, such as prednisone, hydrocortisone, and dexamethasone, are examples of steroids that are used to reduce inflammation and treat a range of illnesses from asthma and COPD to rheumatoid arthritis and allergic reactions.
+Prescription medications, such as prednisone (Deltasone, Liquid Pred), hydrocortisone (Westcort), and dexamethasone (Decadron [discontinued], DexPak), are examples of steroids that are used to reduce inflammation and treat a range of illnesses from asthma and COPD to rheumatoid arthritis and allergic reactions.
+Low-dose hydrocortisone is the active ingredient in creams that help treat the inflammation from insect bites, poison ivy, eczema, and other local skin irritations.

 There are many different types of anabolic steroids that have been manufactured over the past decades.
-The goal of the chemists is to promote the anabolic effect of the drug while decreasing the androgenic effects that are most often associated with potential side effects that can be life threatening.
+The goal of chemists is to promote the anabolic effect of the drug while decreasing the androgenic side effects that can be life-threatening.
 Examples of anabolic steroids include the following:

 Find out what women really need.